LBBLUG/meteorBastas/README.md

     the above columns do not have to be in any particular order, but the header row for each must be labeled as described above.

-    Additional rows can be added with header labels of
+    Additional columns can be added with header labels of
         a. notes
         b. city
         c. state

-    fields with respect to gifts
-        a. selected
-        b. checkedIn
-        c. outForDelivery
-        d. delivered
-        e. deliveryPerson
-        f. deliveryPhone

 ## Next up development

-    1. Get the ability to edit recipients and gifts in the grid (checking the selected, checked in, out for delivery, and delivered check boxes).
-    2. Get the ability to move to a detail screen from the grid view.
-    3. Make edits in the detail screen.
+    1. Make edits in the detail screen.
-    4. Roles and Permissions for users.
+    2. Roles and Permissions for users.
         a.
 Make it so the first user created is an admin.
         b.
 Make screens and methods for setting user permissions.
         c.
 Make all users after the first user, an 'end user / giver' by default.
+    3. Set the application to give Admin and higher privilege users the ability to easily get to admin screens.
+    4. Add a banner to the home page.